 A regrettable reality of my life is that the best conditions for photography are the absolute worst conditions to be outside.
-Fortunately, I’ve been hardened by a lifetime of Giants games at Candlestick Park, the coldest place on Earth.
+Fortunately, I was hardened by decades of Giants games at Candlestick Park, the coldest place on Earth.
 As a photographer, I continue to embrace my mantra for warmth at the ‘Stick: Too much is always better than not enough.

-For me it’s all about layers: silk, wool, down, and Gore-Tex.
-I start winter mornings with wool socks, waterproof boots, silk long-johns (if it’s extremely cold), flannel lined jeans, wool long-sleeve T-shirt, wool Pendleton shirt, down jacket or vest, gloves (I have a variety from thin to thick), and a hat or elastic band that covers my ears.
+For me, cold weather photography is all about layers: some combination of silk, wool, down, and Gore-Tex.
+I generally start cold winter mornings with wool socks, waterproof and insulated boots, silk long-johns, flannel- or fleece-lined pants, long-sleeve wool or silk upper base layer, wool Pendleton shirt, down jacket, gloves (I have a variety from thin to thick), and a wool hat.
 I add or remove layers as conditions dictate.
 If it’s raining or snowing, I add waterproof pants, a waterproof parka, and a wide-brim waterproof hat to keep myself dry; I use an umbrella to keep my gear dry while shooting.

 The basic clothes I pack in my suitcase before each trip, but the gloves/hats/umbrella etc. are in a gym bag that is always in my car.
 In the car I also keep an extra pair of shoes and socks, towel, and garbage bag (to cover my camera when it’s on the tripod).
 With all this paraphernalia, I’m nice and toasty in whatever extremes the Sierra throw at me.
 And I can never use weather as an excuse for missing a shot.